 https://en.wikipedia.org/wiki/Battle_of_Inkerman “casualties were: 2,573 British, of whom 635 were killed, and 1,800 French, of whom 175 were killed.
 Russia lost 3,286 killed within a total (including men taken prisoner) of 11,959 casualties.”

-Leading off Inkerman obviously is Cathcart Street named after Sir George Cathcart who one history book describes as a man who died heroically at the Battle of Inkerman, he is dying words were “I feel we are in a mess.“
+Leading off Inkerman obviously is Cathcart Street named after Sir George Cathcart who one history book describes as a man who died heroically at the Battle of Inkerman, his dying words were “I fear we are in a mess.“

 Raglan St you will see from the map was built along the line of the field coming off Anglers Lane.
 It was named after Lord Raglan who was commander-in-chief of the British Army in the Crimean war.
 The existing houses were largely built in the 1860s although opposite was an interesting area with small rows of houses which are marked as being very low-grade on Booth’s map of London.
 There are details about that map and book elsewhere on the website.